 This light monitors various brake functions, including brake fluid level and parking brake application.
-If the brake light turns on, it may indicate that the parking brake is applied, that the brake fluid level is low, or that there is a problem with the anti-lock brake system reservoir.
+If the brake light turns on it may indicate that the parking brake is applied, that the brake fluid level is low, or that there is a problem with the brake fluid level is low, or that there is a problem with the anti-lock brake system reservoir.